 - Visual impairment (VI) - Hearing impairment (HI including Deaf and hearing impairment) - Multi-sensory impairment (MSI sometimes referred to as Deafblind) - Physical disability (PD).

-School policies for identifying children and young people with SEN and assessing their needs, including the name and contact details of the SENCO variety of ways including the following:
+School policies for identifying children and young people with SEN and assessing their needs, including the name and contact details of the SENCO

 Identifying children with SEND and assessing their needs.